ayogenthiran/ConfFedProto/README.md

 # ConFedProto: Adaptive Confidence Based Prototype Aggregation for Federated Prototype Learning on Non-IID Data

-This repository implements FedProto, a novel federated learning approach that uses prototype learning to handle heterogeneous clients.
+This repository implements ConFedProto, a novel federated learning approach that uses prototype learning to handle heterogeneous clients.
 The implementation supports both MNIST and CIFAR10 datasets and compares FedProto with standard Federated Learning.

 ## Overview